-It is essential that both the designer and the specialist contractor are fully conversant with the fire protection requirements for pipe, cable and service penetrations.
-It is the responsibility of the main contractor to complete the fire stopping of the service penetrations.
-The fire stopping is then inspected by the Horizon Offsite site manager and recorded in the Horizon Offsite quality control file for that site - the fire stopping must be installed correctly before Horizon Offsite will issue the certificate for the building.
+It is essential that both the Designer and the Specialist Contractor are fully conversant with the fire protection requirements for pipe, cable and service penetrations.
+It is the responsibility of the Main Contractor to complete the fire stopping of the service penetrations.
+The fire stopping is then inspected by the Remagin Site Manager and recorded in the Remagin quality control file for that site - the fire stopping must be installed correctly before Remagin will issue the Certificate for the building.